z-gong/md-tutorials/openmm_installation.md

 ## 1. Download and install Anaconda Python environment.
-Anaconda is a great Python package manager, which allows you to access all kinds of scientific packages easily with several lines of commands. https://www.anaconda.com/products/individual
+Anaconda is a great Python package manager, which allows you to access all kinds of scientific packages easily with several lines of commands.
+You can download it from its official website https://www.anaconda.com/products/individual

-After the installation, open your Terminal (Mac) or Anaconda Prompt (Windows), you should notice that `(base)` will be shown at the beginning of the prompt.
+After the installation, open your `Terminal` (Mac) or `Anaconda Prompt` (Windows), you should notice that `(base)` will be shown at the beginning of the prompt.
 Run the following command to make sure that you are actually using the Python from Anaconda.
 ```
 python -c "import sys; print(sys.executable)"
 ```
-It will output the path of python, something similar like this
+It will output the path of python, something similar to this
 ```
 C:\Users\zheng\Anaconda3\python.exe
 ```